 The end of Mainstream support means that Windows 7 will no longer receive new features or tools.
-Windows 7 will enter the "Extended" support phase, which only includes free security updates.When that ends, on 14 January 2020, Windows 7 will enter the "end of support" period, during which no security fixes will be released and
+Windows 7 entered the "Extended" support phase, which only includes free security updates.When that ends, on 14 January 2020, Windows 7 will enter the "end of support" period, during which no security fixes will be released and

 Type a keyword for the setting or information you are looking for into the search box situated at the bottom left hand side of the task bar next to the windows icon, you don't even need to know the settings actual name - and a list of all related settings will appear.
 This is a very useful tool.
 It will also list web sites showing related subjects.

 Edge Browser: This has replaced Internet Explorer as the default browser in Windows.